-An undergraduate student who wishes to withdraw from the university must file a withdrawal form in the Office of the Registrar before the transaction is official.
-Students may withdraw from the university until the fifth week of instruction during a 16-week semester or until the third week of instruction during a summer term.
-The last date to withdraw from the university without penalty of W/P, W/F, or F is published in the General Information document for each semester term.
+An undergraduate student who wishes to withdraw from the university must complete and submit the online "Complete Withdrawal Form" via Cougar Connect by the deadline date before the transaction is official.
+Students may withdraw from the university until 60% of the enrollment period of instruction during a 16-week semester or until the third week of instruction during a summer term.
+The last date to withdraw from the university without penalty of F is published in the General Information document for each semester term.
 Simply ceasing to attend class or notifying the instructor is not sufficient.